 As of August 12 Twitter has not yet complied with the court order, which was issued on the basis of protecting national security and public order, in accordance with Law No. 5651 on the Regulation of Publications on the Internet.

-According to Activist Post, the Turkish government is using Twitter’s ‘Country Withheld Content’ tool (CWC), which was introduced by the social media platform in 2010 as a way to censor content on a country by country basis.
+According to Global Voices, the Turkish government is using Twitter’s ‘Country Withheld Content’ tool (CWC), which was introduced by the social media platform in 2010 as a way to censor content on a country by country basis.

 Since 2014, the Turkish government has submitted hundreds of requests to Twitter to withhold content considered to be a violation of its local laws using the CWC tool.